natanfudge/SpatialCrafting/README.md

 If you want to add a shapeless recipe <b>type /sc addshapeless</b> or /sc as instead.

 ## Config
 By default Spatial Crafting does not require energy.
 Energy cost can be enabled in the config, and there are already recipes that support it.
+If you can't see the energy status on the crafters, go into the waila config, then to modules/capability and enable "Show energy data".

 ## Adding More Advanced Recipes